epam/edp-install/docs/operator-guide/install-edp.md

 !!! note
     &#8249;edp-project&#8250; is the name of the EDP tenant in all the following steps.

-1. Create a &#8249;edp-project&#8250; namespace or a space(Kiosk) depending on whether you use Kiosk or not.
+1. Create an &#8249;edp-project&#8250; namespace or a Kiosk space depending on whether Kiosk is used or not.

-  * If you don't use Kiosk, create a namespace:
+  * Without Kiosk, create a namespace:

         kubectl create namespace <edp-project>

     !!! note
         For an OpenShift cluster, run the `oc` command instead of `kubectl` one.

-  * If you use Kiosk, create a space:
+  * With Kiosk, create a relevant space:

         apiVersion: tenancy.kiosk.sh/v1alpha1
         kind: Space